sap-tutorials/How-Tos/tutorials/2016/12/hxe-ua-howto-upgrade-binary/hxe-ua-howto-upgrade-binary.md

 If you wish to upgrade your SAP HANA, express edition installation from 1.0 to 2.0 without losing any data, follow this installation.

 This installation assumes you have installed SAP HANA 1.0, express edition using the binary installer.
-To upgrade the SAP HANA 1.0, express edition virtual machine, see <!-- [How to Upgrade to SAP HANA 2.0, express edition (Virtual Machine)] (http://www.sap.com/developer/how-tos/hxe-ua-howto-upgrade-vm.html). -->
+To upgrade the SAP HANA 1.0, express edition virtual machine, see [How to Upgrade to SAP HANA 2.0, express edition (Virtual Machine)](http://www.sap.com/developer/how-tos/2016/12/hxe-ua-howto-upgrade-vm.html).

 ## Time to Complete
 **45-60 Min**.